Terrastories/offline-field-kit/map/README.md

       // the rest of your style specifications
     }
     ```
-    NOTE: Protomaps PMTiles Protocol currently does not support sprites.
-This feature is coming soon.
+    *NOTE: Protomaps PMTiles Protocol currently does not support sprites.
+This feature is coming soon.*

 In the future, we hope to streamline this process for you.
 For now, if you have any questions on how to configure your maps, please reach out to the Terrastories stewards team.

 ## Configuring Terrastories to use your Custom Map Package

-> Note: Configuring a Custom Map Package soft overwrites the prepackaged maps in your container, making our default package inaccessible (`terrastories-map`).
+> Note: Configuring a Custom Map Package soft-overwrites the prepackaged maps in your container, making our default package (`terrastories-map`) inaccessible.
 If you wish to revert to using our default map package, stop your server (Ctrl+C or `docker compose stop`) and then reboot without the additional configuration `docker compose up`.

 Once your Map Package is available in `/map/your-package-name`, you will need to run Terrastories using this command: